shaunsmith/functionslab/3-3-GoHello.md

 ## Reuse your first app

-We will reuse the app you created in the [Hello World - Node (HTTP Triggers)](3-2-NodeHello.md) example.
+We will reuse the app you created in the [Hello World - Node](3-2-NodeHello.md) example.
 We will add the Go function to the same app.

 ## Create a boiler plate Go function with an http trigger